ericli3690/gsoc-ankidroid-report/README.md

 And of course, some of my PRs are still awaiting being merged.
 Over the next few months, I hope to revise them and fully merge my changes into main, implement the above features, and patch any bugs that show up in my code during beta testing.

-Looking forward to getting review reminders into a stable release and pushing it out to all of AnkiDroid's users!
+Overall, I'm super proud of what I've accomplished this summer.
+Looking forward to getting review reminders into a stable release and pushing it out to all of AnkiDroid's users! 🚀

-If you're looking to learn more about me, connect with me on [LinkedIn](https://www.linkedin.com/in/song-eric-li/) or check out my [website](https://ericli3690.github.io/).
+If you're looking to learn more about me, **connect with me on [LinkedIn](https://www.linkedin.com/in/song-eric-li/)** or **check out my [website](https://ericli3690.github.io/)**.
 Have a great day!